ErpNetDocs/info/partners/partner-program-terms-and-conditions.md

 c.
 Partner is unable to meet the requirements for its respective Partner Level for more than a month.

-8.5.
+8.3.	**Breach**.
+In case a party breaches any of its obligations in this Agreement, the non-defaulting party has the right to unilaterally terminate the Agreement with 1 months’ notice to the defaulting party.

+8.4.	**Termination Consequences**.
 In the event of termination of the Partnership Agreement:

 a.
 Partner shall within 1 /one/ month from date of termination, return to VENDOR all advertising materials, software products, technical literature, and other materials and information provided to you in connection with the fulfillment of your obligations, if any.

 b.
 Partner shall refrain from promoting and offering the Services to Customers, from representing itself as a Partner of VENDOR, and shall immediately discontinue its use of VENDOR’s logo.

-8.6.
+8.5.	**Termination Consequences regarding Resellers**.
 In case of termination of the Partnership Agreement between a Reseller and VENDOR:

 a.
 VENDOR shall within a period of 2 /two/ weeks present a person/entity (meaning another reseller, representative of VENDOR or VENDOR itself) that will substitute Reseller on all concluded Sales between the latter and Customers by assuming all obligations of the Reseller on these Sales.
 Reseller is obliged to perform any necessary legal or other actions to ensure this assumption of obligations is performed.